maxshuty/react-workouts/README.md

-# Sample react app to display workouts
+# React app to display workouts

 Sample react app that displays various workouts.
+This has no API but the frontend can be used to fetch some data and if it's shaped the same way the data in the...

 View the live demo here: [https://maxshuty.github.io/react-workouts](https://maxshuty.github.io/react-workouts)